Human-Computer Interaction

 Human-computer interaction (HCI) research centers on designing technologies that serve people first.

-We study how individuals and groups interact with digital systems, and we translate those insights into the design of more usable, accessible, and inclusive technologies.
+We study how individuals and groups engage with digital systems and translate these insights into the design of more usable and accessible technologies.
 Our work spans interactive developer tools, collaborative platforms, accessibility technologies, creativity support systems, and human-AI collaboration.
-Through rigorous empirical research and user-centered design, we create systems that enhance productivity, creativity, and well-being, while ensuring broad societal benefit and ethical responsibility.
+We create systems that enhance productivity, creativity, and well-being while ensuring broad societal benefit and ethical responsibility through rigorous empirical research and user-centered design.